OpenPonk/petrinets/README.md

    and write your correct path to local git repository (last part of path has to be /repository)"
     "localPaths at: #OpenPonkModel put: 'gitfiletree://' , '/C:/YOUR/OWN/PATH/TO/openponk-model/repository'."
     "localPaths at: #OpenPonk put: 'gitfiletree://' , '/C:/YOUR/OWN/PATH/TO/openponk/repository'."
+    "localPaths at: #FsmEditor put: 'gitfiletree://' , '/C:/YOUR/OWN/PATH/TO/fsm-editor/repository'."
     "localPaths at: #BormModel put: 'gitfiletree://' , '/C:/YOUR/OWN/PATH/TO/borm-model/repository'."
     "localPaths at: #BormEditor put: 'gitfiletree://' , '/C:/YOUR/OWN/PATH/TO/borm-editor/repository'."
     "localPaths at: #DemoEditor put: 'gitfiletree://' , '/C:/YOUR/OWN/PATH/TO/demo-editor/repository'."
-    "localPaths at: #UmlClassEditor put: 'gitfiletree://' , '/C:/YOUR/OWN/PATH/TO/class-editor/repository'."
+    "localPaths at: #ClassEditor put: 'gitfiletree://' , '/C:/YOUR/OWN/PATH/TO/class-editor/repository'."
     "localPaths at: #OpenPonkSimulation put: 'gitfiletree://' , '/C:/YOUR/OWN/PATH/TO/openponk-simulation/repository'."
     "localPaths at: #OpenPonkSimulationGUI put: 'gitfiletree://' , '/C:/YOUR/OWN/PATH/TO/openponk-simulation/repository'."
     "localPaths at: #OpenPonkPetriNets put: 'gitfiletree://' , '/C:/YOUR/OWN/PATH/TO/openponk-petrinets/repository'."